iskaiflakes/Procurement_Inventory_System/README.md

 The `SupplierQuotationPage` loads and displays quotations from suppliers, joining supplier, item, and department tables for detailed views.

-## Contributing

-- Contributions are welcome!
-Please ensure you follow typical .NET/WinForms project structure and coding conventions.
-- **Fork** the repository, create a new branch for your feature or fix, and submit a pull request.
-- For major changes, open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the **GNU Affero General Public License v3.0**.
 See the [LICENSE](LICENSE) file for details.